Vision-LLMs Can Fool Themselves with Self-Generated Typographic Attacks: Introduction

-To address these issues, we revisit Typographic attacks for LVLM(s).
-We develop a benchmark that uses five datasets and find that Typographic attacks could reduce LVLM(s) classification accuracy by up to $33\%$.
-Moreover, as shown in Figure \ref{fig:figure_1} (b), we propose Self-Generated Attacks, a more effective class of attacks than Prior work Random Class attack \cite{azuma2023defense}, which were designed for CLIP.
-Our attack is based on the surprising finding that prompting the LVLM itself could generate an effective attack.
-We identify two main methods to do so: 1) \textit{Class Based attacks} where the model is asked to identify the most similar class to the ground truth and use that as a deceiving class (see Figure \ref{fig:figure_2} (a)) and 2) \textit{Descriptive attacks} where the model is asked to recommend the most confusing Typographic attack against itself resulting in a deceiving class as well as an accompanying motivating sentence to enhance the attack's credibility (see Figure \ref{fig:figure_2} (b)) Using our novel benchmark, we show that our Self-Generated Attacks reduce classification accuracy by $33\%$, outperforming Random Class by $18\%$.
-Moreover, we show that Descriptive attacks that contain a motivating description outperform class-based attacks by $5\%$.
+To address these issues, We develop an experimental setup to test Large Vision Language Models susceptibility to typographic attacks that generalize to the recent Large Vision Language Models.
+The experimental setup uses five datasets and finds that Typographic attacks could reduce LVLM(s) performance by up to $60\%$.
+Moreover, as shown in Figure \ref{fig:figure_1} (b), we propose Self-Generated Attacks, a more effective class of attacks than Prior work Random Class attack \cite{azuma2023defense}.
+We identify two main methods to do so: 1) \textit{Class Based attacks} where the model (CLIP or LVLMs) is prompted to identify the most similar class to the ground truth and use that as a deceiving class (see Figure \ref{fig:figure_2} (a)) and 2) \textit{Reasoned attacks} where an advanced LVLM (\eg GPT4-V) is explicitly prompted to recommend the most confusing typographic attack against itself resulting in a deceiving class as well as an accompanying reasoning sentence to enhance the attack's credibility (see Figure \ref{fig:figure_2} (b)) Using our novel experimental setup, we show that our Self-Generated Attacks reduce performance by up to $60\%$, outperforming Random Class by $30\%$.
+Moreover, we show that Reasoned attacks that contain a motivating description outperform class-based attacks by $10\%$ on Large Vision Language Models whereas they are less effective against CLIP.
+This is evidence of the \textit{unique vulnerability of LVLM(s) to more verbose typographic attacks}.

 Our contributions can be summarized: